thejoshwolfe/poaf/README.md

 * A random-access file (For writing): Each byte must be written in sequence from start to finish, but a writer may seek backward and overwrite earlier bytes before resuming writing the next byte in the sequence.
 * A tempfile: Sometimes used for creating an archive, effectively an unseekable write stream that is then read as an unseekable read stream once and then deleted.
 The worst case size of a tempfile is the eventual size of the archive; only a single tempfile can exist at once.

-General-purpose memory is random-access memory used during creating or reading an archive.
+General-purpose memory is random-access memory used during the creation or reading of an archive.
 General-purpose memory can always be bounded regardless of the size of the input.
 A tempfile is not considered general-purpose memory by this document.

+The computational complexity analysis in this specification (when values are "bounded") considers 16-bit sizes (up to 65535 bytes) to be negligible, and 64-bit sizes (more than 65535 bytes) to be effectively unbounded.
+For example, a name with a length up to 65535 bytes effectively requires worst-case constant memory to store and is not a concern, while file contents with a length up to 18446744073709551615 bytes effectively requires worst-case infinite memory to store which is never required.

 In addition to the terms defined above, this specification also refers to the following terms defined beyond the scope of this document:
 CRC32, SHA-256, Deflate, UTF-8.